mjording/mjording.github.io/_posts/2015-11-05-eloquent-javascript-on-rails.md

 ---
 layout: post
-title: Eloquent JavaScript on Rails: Thinking Outside the DOM
+title: Eloquent JavaScript on Rails&#58; Thinking Outside the DOM
 ---

 ## Eloquent JavaScript on Rails: Thinking Outside the DOM